griptape-ai/griptape-docs/docs/skatepark/structures.md

 # Pipelines and Workflows

 Pipelines are lists of steps that are executed sequentially.
-Pipelines can have `Memory`, which makes them ideal for storing LLM conversations.
+Pipelines can have `PipelineMemory`, which makes them ideal for storing LLM conversations.

+## Pipelines

+Here is an example of a pipeline:

 ```python
 from skatepark import utils